Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+6/6/22
+Good evening!
+I spent most of last week on Codecademy trying to learn more about the DOM, SASS and PHP.
+This week I will be focusing on both learning and practical applications.
+Today I finished the 'Creating Interactive Website' on Codecademy which focuses on manipulating the DOM with JavaScript.
+Now I can move on to JQuery and React.
+I have been playing around with transition, transform and clip-path on my website today.
+I tried out some changes using clip-path, I really like it.
+However, it doesn't look good right now.
+Hopefully, I'll be able to work it out this week.
+Wish me luck!

 6/1/22
 Hello, again!
 I added a PHP section so I could show what I was learning.
+I created my first PHP program - mad-lib.
 I also added a HTML/CSS section so that I could practice those as well.
 My HTML/CSS content is also being uploaded to CodePen as well.

 5/31/22
 Last day of the month!
 I've been spending the last 5 days going through lessons on SCSS and PHP.
 I finished my SCSS course today, but now I have to practice!
 I am trying to create my first pen on CodePen and challenge myself to do things in CSS and SCSS that I am not very familiar or comfortable with.
 I have started a section under projects for JavaScript practice.
 I will try to add a practice code or coding challenge there 4 times a week.
 Wish me luck!